Dodgers rally past Diamondbacks 4-2 for 7th win in 8 games

-LOS ANGELES (AP) — Will Smith’s pinch-hit sacrifice fly with the bases loaded in the seventh inning scored the tying and go-ahead runs when Josh Rojas committed an error in right field, and the Los Angeles Dodgers rallied to beat the Arizona Diamondbacks 4-2 on Wednesday night.
+LOS ANGELES (AP) — Will Smith’s pinch-hit sacrifice fly with the bases loaded in the seventh inning scored the tying and go-ahead runs when Josh Rojas dropped the ball in right field, and the Los Angeles Dodgers rallied to beat the Arizona Diamondbacks 4-2 on Wednesday night.

 Mookie Betts followed with a ground-rule double after going hitless in his first three at-bats as the Dodgers capitalized on two walks and a glaring miscue by the Diamondbacks to take a 4-2 lead.

 Arizona has been outscored 16-4 in losing the first three games of the series.
-The Diamondbacks dropped their fourth in a row overall and ninth straight on the road after manager Torey Lovullo was ejected in the fifth.
+The Diamondbacks lost their fourth in a row overall and ninth straight on the road after manager Torey Lovullo was ejected in the fifth.
 He argued a call of runner interference on pitcher Matt Peacock, who bunted and ran inside the line going to first before getting hit in the back of his left leg by Clayton Kershaw’s throw.

 Joe Kelly (1-0) retired the side in the seventh to earn the win.
 Kenley Jansen worked the ninth for his ninth save.

 Arizona opened the bottom of the seventh by issuing back-to-back walks, including one by Joe Mantiply (0-1) to Gavin Lux that put two runners on.
-Pinch-hitter Albert Pujols’ single to right field went off the glove of Rojas, who had his back to the infield trying to make an over-the-shoulder catch.
-Instead, the play loaded the bases.
+Pinch-hitter Albert Pujols’ blooper to shallow right field went off the glove of first baseman Pavin Smith, who tried to make the catch with his back to the infield and the ball coming down over his head.
+Instead, the single loaded the bases.

-After Austin Barnes struck out, Smith’s sac fly scored Taylor and Lux as Smith reached on Rojas’ error that sent Pujols to second.
+After Austin Barnes struck out, Will Smith’s line drive to right scored Taylor and Lux as Smith reached on Rojas’ error that sent Pujols to second.
 Betts’ ground-rule double to center made it 4-2, scoring DJ Peters, who ran for Pujols,

 Yoshi Tsutsugo’s opposite-field single in the fourth scored the Dodgers’ first run, giving him his first RBI with the team since being acquired from Tampa Bay last weekend.